kmn5409/Minecraft_Goat_Hunter/README.md

 # Minecraft_Goat__Hunter
-Minecrraft but Goats are hunting us down
+Minecraft but Goats are hunting us down

 # Minecraft_Wormhole
 I coded it so that screaming Goats randomly spawn on us, and if you stop moving for a few seconds Goats maybe ram into you.